markfoster314/marduk/README.md

 ## What's This?

-A lightweight, production-ready React component library built for rapid development.
+A lightweight React component library built for rapid development.
 Zero runtime dependencies (just React), fully typed with TypeScript, and themeable with CSS variables.
 Made for solo devs and startup enthusiasts

 **Three layers of abstraction:**